pvamos/liferay-k3s/README.md

 ## Deploy Liferay Community Edition (CE) Portal to a K3s Kubernetes cluster runnig on Alpine linux

-***Simple Kubernetes YAML Manifests and a bash script to deploy a Liferay CE Portal 7.3 Development environment to a K3s v1.27.5 custer running on Alpine Linux 3.18 nodes.
+***Simple Kubernetes YAML Manifests and bash scripts to deploy and tear down a Liferay CE Portal 7.3 Development environment to a K3s v1.27.5 custer running on Alpine Linux 3.18 nodes.
 Development environment with real Kubernetes to evaluate Liferay Portal features, in a very resource effectient way.***

 ![liferay-k3s Liferay Portal illustration](images/liferay-portal.png)